-I have been practicing Pranayama for well over 20 years and I never ceased to be amazed at the power of pranayama to keep me mentally and emotionally on track.
+I have practised Pranayama for well over 20 years.
+I never ceased to be amazed at the power of pranayama to keep me mentally and emotionally on track.

 The power of pranayama breathing

 Most people find Pranayama (breath mediation) difficult.
 I certainly did.
 It has taken me a very long time to be content with each practice.

 I had enjoyed Savasana and found that I could talk my body on the whole into relaxing.
 Of course some days were better than others.